qci-austin/scripts/README-Windows.md

 Reid Wyde - Head of Software Development

-RUNNING THE INSTALLATION (for Windows)
+RUNNING THE INSTALLATION (for Windows):

+WARNING: THIS SCRIPT CONTAINS MINIMAL ERROR CHECKING AND IS STILL UNDER HEAVY DEVELOPMENT

 Step 0: